ovunctuzel/RoadToMastery/index.md

        .create();
 ```
 Above is a fluent way of writing similar code.
 Note that each one of these functions must return the object itself so that they can be chained like this.
 In C++, ```return this``` would return a pointer to the class this statement exists in, so ```return *this``` can be used to return the object itself.

+We can construct a fluent wrapper around a class to achieve this functionality cleanly.
+In the above example FluentGlutApp is a wrapper around  GlutApp(actually inherits GlutApp), and its functions call the necessary functions on GlutApp and return itself.